 Patients who do not meet criteria for genetic testing, but who—due to family history and other factors—may still be at a higher lifetime risk, see a nurse practitioner at the Baystate Breast & Wellness Center.
 Their visit includes discussion of lifestyle and screening recommendations, and they may also decide to receive follow-up care through the High Risk Screening Clinic.

 “We don’t just test people to find out whether or not they have a genetic mutation—we help personalize their understanding of what they need to do,” Dr. Makari-Judson said.
 “We look at their lifetime risk of developing breast cancer.
 We talk about what they need to do as far as screenings; when to start mammograms or a breast MRI, and how often.
 We focus also on what they need to do to reduce risk, such as lifestyle changes or taking certain medications.”

 Understanding Cancer Risk Genetics

 The creation of Baystate’s Family Cancer Risk Program comes at a time in which breast cancer genetics is not only evolving rapidly, but media exposure has generated greater awareness while painting a sometimes incomplete picture.

 “People need to understand these tests do not predict if you’re going to get cancer and when.
-They just tell you if you are in a high or a low risk population,” says Beverly Tenenholz, MS, LGC, cancer genetic counselor.
+They just tell you if you are in a high or a low risk population,” said Beverly Tenenholz, MS, cancer genetic counselor.
 “You can have a family history or higher risk of developing breast or other cancers without having a gene mutation.”